Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 If you need to scale out small units of work you might consider splitting your handlers into smaller vertical slices of functionality and deploying them on their own endpoints.

-## Increasing distributor throughput
+## Increasing the Distributor throughput

-The default concurrency level for NServiceBus 5 and below, is set to 1.
-Meaning sequential message processing.
-This also applies to the Distributor and limits distribution throughput when forwarding messages to the workers.
+In NServiceBus 5 and below the default concurrency level is set to 1.
+That means the messages are processed sequentially.
+The setting applies also to the Distributor and limits distribution throughput when forwarding messages to the workers.

-Before scaling out via the distributor make sure that you have [increased the **MaximumConcurrencyLevel** in the configuration](/nservicebus/operations/tuning.md#tuning-throughput) on the distributor endpoint.
+Before scaling out via the distributor make sure that the [**MaximumConcurrencyLevel** has been increased in the configuration](/nservicebus/operations/tuning.md#tuning-throughput) on the distributor endpoint.

-Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi-threaded like for example a worker that does video transcoding.
+Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi-threaded, e.g. if the worker does CPU-intensive work using all the available cores such as video encoding.

 ## How does it work?